27 August 2024

 Give: Your gifts to the Arise Africa campaign will help support persecuted and displaced Christians across the region.

 Sign: You can sign the Arise Africa petition and share it with your church, friends and family to make sure people are talking about this displacement crisis.
+Our global aim is to reach a million signatures – you can help that happen.

 How are local Open Doors partners helping Christians?